RETURN TO WELCOME PAGE

 More than 30 years ago Mary and Mike Rounce told Catholic Bishop Leo Clarke of their concerns about priest and St Pius X teacher John Denham and his behaviour with their son Michael.
 On Friday in Sydney District Court Judge Helen Syme sentenced former Hunter paedophile priest John Denham to jail until at least June 2022.
 Today the Rounces will tell Maitland Newcastle Bishop Michael Malone how Bishop Clarke’s failure to act, along with many others including St Pius X principal Tom Brennan, contributed to Michael’s death. ...
 CLICK HERE for the rest of the story

-Marthasville woman helps victims of clergy sex abuse Judy Block-Jones, SNAP Midwest Asso.
-Dir.: her story.
+Washington Missouri woman helps victims of clergy sex abuse Judy Block-Jones, SNAP Midwest Asso.
+Leader: her story.

 Judy's Story-in a video presentation Judy Block-Jones, SNAP Midwest Asso.
-Dir.: her story.
+Leader: her story.

 "Coming out of the Shadows of Sexual Abuse" Video of interview with three victims